 Different types of viruses target different types of host cells.
 Cold viruses generally attack the mucosal cells lining the upper respiratory tract, while influenza viruses can also attack further down as far as the lungs.
 The herpes viruses that cause chicken pox and cold sores attack nerve cells in the skin, while hepatitis B is caused by a virus that attacks liver cells.
 Rotaviruses, which cause diarrhea, attack cells lining the gastrointestinal tract.
 The human immunodeficiency virus (HIV), the virus that causes AIDS, is especially deadly because it attacks some of the most important cells of the immune system, the helper T cells (also known as T4 cells or CD4 positive T cells).
 Because the immune system itself is attacked, the body is unable to rid itself of the virus.

-Humans aren't the only ones plagued by viruses: other mammals can get rabies, for example, and monkeys and chimpanzees can get simian immunodeficiency virus (SIV), which is very similar to HIV.
+Humans are not the only creatures plagued by viruses; other mammals can get rabies, for example, and monkeys and chimpanzees can get simian immunodeficiency virus (SIV), which is very similar to HIV.
 Flu outbreaks are not uncommon in hogs and chickens, because these domestic animals are usually kept in very close quarters.
 Some viruses seem not to affect insects, but the insects can carry them to humans when they bite.
 The viruses that cause encephalitis and yellow fever are examples.
-There are also more than 400 viruses that attack plants (one of the most studied is the tobacco mosaic virus), and even more viruses that attack bacteria.
+Also, more than 400 known viruses attack plants (one of the most studied is the tobacco mosaic virus), and even more viruses attack bacteria.
 The latter are known as bacteriophages.

-It is when the host cells burst that we start to feel sick.
-By this point the immune system has been alerted, and the inflammatory response that results further contributes to our malaise.
-If it is a cold virus that has infected us, each time we sneeze or cough we release hundreds of newly made viruses out into the environment as tiny airborne droplets.
+When the host cells burst we start to feel sick.
+By this point, the immune system has been alerted, and the inflammatory response that results further contributes to our malaise.
+If it is a cold virus that has infected us, each time we sneeze or cough we release hundreds of newly made viruses into the environment as tiny airborne droplets.
 These can be inhaled directly by someone close by.
 Or, when we take a drink of water, we leave viruses behind on the rim of the cup.
-We were all taught to cover our mouths when we sneeze or cough, but in doing so our hands, if we don't use a handkerchief, are sprayed with viruses.
-If we pick up a pencil and use it, and then put it down, the pencil now has viruses present on its surface.
-Someone else can come along and use the same pencil, transferring some of the viruses to his fingers.
+We were all taught to cover our mouths when we sneeze or cough, but in doing so our hands, if we don't use a handkerchief or elbow, are sprayed with viruses.
+If we pick up a pencil and use it, and then put it down, the pencil now has viruses on its surface.
+Someone else can use the same pencil, transferring some of the viruses to his fingers.
 If that someone then puts a finger in his mouth or nose, or eats a sandwich without washing his hands first, the viruses have easy access to the mucosal cells they target.
-Frequent hand washing is one of the most effective ways to prevent colds, and not sharing a drinking cup is another.
+Thus, frequent hand washing is one of the most effective ways to prevent colds, and not sharing a drinking cup is another.

-After conducting the simulation and the original carriers of the virus have been revealed, ask the class how pouring water between cups can represent a virus spreading through a group of people.
-Some viruses can be spread by drinking out of a common glass or bottle, and some can be spread by contaminated water, but the water can also represent those viruses that are spread through bodily fluids.
+After conducting the associated activity simulation and the original carriers of the virus have been revealed, ask the class how pouring water between cups can represent a virus spreading through a group of people.
+Some viruses can be spread by drinking out of common glasses or bottles, and some can be spread by contaminated water, but the water can also represent those viruses that are spread through bodily fluids.
 HIV and hepatitis B are both transmitted through sexual or blood-to-blood contact.
 Students may dismiss the idea that they will contract a virus through sexual intercourse, but the idea that they might come to the aid of a bleeding friend could be far more plausible to a middle school student.
-For those that can think ahead a few years, it is not unusual for a young adult to have at least three sexual partners by the time they marry, or even leave adolescence.
+For those that can think ahead a few years, it is not unusual for young adults to have at least three sexual partners by the time they marry, or even leave adolescence.
 This is the same number of classmates they "exchanged bodily fluids" with in the simulation.

 Middle school students can gain an understanding of how the immune system works, despite its sometimes confusing vocabulary.
-When a virus somehow gets into the body, very large white blood cells known as macrophages encounter them, probably by chance, and recognize them as things that don't belong in the body.
+When a virus somehow gets into the body, very large white blood cells known as macrophages encounter them, probably by chance, and recognize them as things that do not belong in the body.
 Macrophages respond by doing two things.
-Being large amoeboid sorts of cells, the macrophages can wrap around the viruses, completely engulfing and digesting them.
-They also secrete a chemical messenger out into the blood, which acts as a signal to the helper T cells. (see Figure 2.)
+Being large amoeboid sorts of cells, the macrophages wrap around the viruses, completely engulfing and digesting them.
+They also secrete a chemical messenger out into the blood, which acts as a signal to the helper T cells (see Figure 2).

 When the helper T cells encounter the chemical messenger, they in turn signal the B cells.
 The B cells promptly begin to divide and make new B cells, each of which produces many antibody molecules.
 The antibodies are tailor made, based on information about the shape of the virus from the chemical messengers, to attach themselves to the surfaces of the viral invaders.
 Once attached, they have the effect of disintegrating the virus.